Skip to content

 A good night's sleep starts with the right conditions in your bedroom.
-In addition to avoiding stress and a healthy rhythm, light plays a surprisingly large role.
-But what color light is good for sleeping?
+Besides avoiding stress and maintaining a healthy rhythm, light plays a surprisingly big role.
+But which color of light is good for sleeping?

-Please note!
-The text below does not serve as medical advice.
-This text has been compiled based on our own knowledge and various online sources.
-If in doubt, always consult a medical specialist
+Note!
+The text below is not medical advice.
+This text is compiled based on our own knowledge, user experiences and various online sources.
+Always consult a medical specialist if in doubt.

 Causes of poor sleep

 Poor sleep can be caused by various factors.
-Think of stress, an irregular sleep pattern, or too much screen time right before bedtime.
-But what is often forgotten is that the light in your bedroom has a major influence on your sleep cycle .
-Your body is sensitive to light and certain types of light can keep you awake, while others can help you fall asleep faster.
+Think of stress, an irregular sleep schedule, or too much screen time right before going to bed.
+But what is often forgotten is that the light in your bedroom has a major influence on your sleep cycle.
+Your body is sensitive to light, and certain types of light can keep you awake, while others can help you fall asleep faster.

 How does light affect your sleep?

-Light is essential for your circadian rhythm , the internal clock that controls your sleep-wake cycle.
+Light is essential for your circadian rhythm, the internal clock that regulates your sleep-wake cycle.
 This rhythm makes you sleepy when it’s dark and keeps you alert during the day.
 Light gives your brain important signals to control this rhythm.

 Normally, your body follows the pattern of sunrise and sunset.
-But artificial light sources, such as phones and lamps, disrupt this natural rhythm .
-This can cause sleep problems, making it difficult to fall asleep at night and feeling tired during the day.
+But artificial light sources, such as phones and lamps, disrupt this natural rhythm.
+This can cause sleep problems, making it hard to fall asleep at night and causing fatigue during the day.

-Too much light at the wrong times can disrupt your biological clock and thus affect your health , with risks such as sleep deprivation and reduced concentration.
+Too much light at the wrong times can disrupt your biological clock and affect your health, with risks such as sleep deprivation and reduced concentration.

 Light and sleep

-The lighting in your bedroom affects your biological clock and how well you fall asleep.
-What color light should you choose?
+The lighting in your bedroom influences your biological clock and how well you fall asleep.
+Which color light should you choose?
 We discuss the two main options: red and blue light.

-Red light is an excellent choice for the bedroom because it has a calming effect and stimulates the production of melatonin.
+Red light is an excellent choice for the bedroom because it has a calming effect and stimulates melatonin production.
 This hormone regulates your sleep-wake cycle and helps you fall asleep.
-Sleeping with red light makes your body relax and less alert, which helps you fall asleep faster.
+Sleeping with red light helps your body relax and become less alert, so you fall asleep faster.

 Red light therapy also plays a role here.
 This therapy is often used to improve sleep quality and promote relaxation.
-Red light therapy focuses on using specific wavelengths of red light to promote cell activity in your body.
-It not only helps regulate your sleep pattern, but can also contribute to muscle recovery and pain relief.
+Red light therapy focuses on using specific wavelengths of red light to stimulate cell activity in your body.
+It not only helps regulate your sleep rhythm but can also aid muscle recovery and relieve pain.

 Benefits of red light